Santimenti 2024 Rkatsiteli & Dimyat

 • Grapes: 50% Rkatsiteli 50% Dimyat

-• Appellation: Thracian Valley, Bulgaria
+• Appellation: Thracian Valley

 • Location: Parvomay